calvintan/calvintan/README.md

 ## 👋 Hi, I'm Calvin!
 <p>I'm a UXUI designer and developer.
 I also conduct workshops on design and coding.</p>

-Currently available for freelance/contract remote work.
+Currently available for freelance/contract remote work, let's [get in touch!](mailto:hello@calvin-tan.com).

 > Building websites is like marrying two of my favorite things: being a geek and being an artist